Beginners Freediving Guide: Tips & Techniques

 Duck diving for beginners

-The duck dive.
-A technique many beginners find a bit of a nuisance to learn.
-The duck dive helps a freediver overcome the first few metres (around two to five) of positive buoyancy without using too much energy (if executed correctly).
+The duck dive helps a freediver overcome the first few metres (around two to five) of positive buoyancy without using too much energy.
 It can make or break your dive.
-When not executed correctly, the freediver will use far too much energy with their fins.
-Performed properly, this technique will help you descend comfortably and in a relaxed manner despite the positive buoyancy.
+When not executed correctly, the freediver will use far too much energy with their fins, leaving them fluttering on the surface.
+When performed properly, this technique will help you descend comfortably in a relaxed manner despite the positive buoyancy.

 Once you reach your target depth, it is important to perform your bottom turn in a controlled and relaxed manner by using the dive line.
 This ensures that you don’t stretch too much at depth, which could place stress on your lungs.
 A proper turn will also allow you to pull on the dive line, gaining momentum for the beginning of the ascent and signaling to your buddy that you are on your way back to the surface.
 The forward tumble turn is the technique we will use for all depth disciplines.